Body-Safe Sex Toys

 Sex Toy Cleaning

 Sex toy cleaners won’t harm your body-safe toys, but they also won’t sanitize (kill bacteria and microorganisms) any more than a good scrub with soap and water will.
-You really only need “toy cleaner” if you do not have access to running water (like from a normal sink!) after using your sex toy.

-Here’s how to sanitize (sometimes called “sterilize”) a body-safe sex toy:
+If you are moving from anal to vaginal use (or vice-versa), and want to deeper clean for your peace of mind: Here’s how to sanitize (sometimes called “sterilize”) a body-safe sex toy:

 • Wash with a gentle soap and water before sanitizing.
 Then choose from the following options: